 Currently, U.S. biodiesel is primarily produced using oil from soybeans such as these or from recycled restaurant cooking oil.

 Biodiesel is a renewable fuel that can be made from any fat or oil, including vegetable oils, animal fats, or recycled restaurant grease.
-Biodiesel is typically blended with petroleum diesel and is a cleaner-burning alternative to petroleum diesel alone.
+Biodiesel is blended with petroleum diesel to create a cleaner-burning alternative to petroleum diesel alone.
 Biodiesel can be used in diesel vehicles or any equipment that operates on diesel fuel such as cars, trucks, tractors, boats, and even electrical generators, without any alteration to the diesel engine.

 Biodiesel Links

-AFDC on Biodiesel – the U.S. Department of Energy’s Alternative Fuel Data Center page on biodiesel fuel
+AFDC – information from the U.S. Department of Energy’s Alternative Fuel Data Center

-FuelEconomy.gov – the U.S. Department of Energy’s fuel economy information on biodiesel
+FuelEconomy.gov – biodiesel information from the U.S. Department of Energy’s fuel economy website

 National Biodiesel Board – the national trade association representing biodiesel